TheDave94/dotfiles/Readme.md

 sudo pacman -Rscn totem gnome-weather gnome-contacts gnome-clocks gnome-maps gnome-music
 ```

-* -R will remove the package.
+* Adding `-R` will remove the package.
-* -Rcns will remove the package, each dependency (if no longer required) and configuration files.
+* Adding `-Rcns` will remove the package, each dependency (if no longer required) and configuration files.

 The example above removes unneeded Gnome apps, as I would not use them anyway.